Fannie Mae and Freddie Mac Due Diligence

 Environmental Due Diligence

-Phase I Environmental Site Assessments (Phase Is) are the central product in Partner's Environmental Due Diligence practice.
-Phase Is are our core environmental expertise.
+Phase I Environmental Site Assessments (Phase I ESAs) are the central product in Partner's Environmental Due Diligence practice.
+Phase I Environmental Site Assessments are our core environmental expertise.

-Partner performs Phase Is to meet the requirements established by ASTM Standard E1527-05, AAI, HUD Multifamily Accelerated Processing (MAP), Fannie Mae DUS Guidelines, Freddie Mac, or client specific standards which may go beyond those established standards (including but not limited to asbestos surveys, radon testing, lead-based paint testing, and lead in drinking water testing).
+Partner performs Phase I ESAs to meet the requirements established by ASTM Standard E1527-13, AAI, Fannie Mae DUS Guidelines, Freddie Mac Multifamily Seller/ Servicer Guide, or client specific standards which may go beyond those established standards (including but not limited to asbestos surveys, radon testing, lead-based paint testing, and lead in drinking water testing).

-Our Fannie Mae environmental assessments are designed to comply with Part X- Environmental Hazard Management Procedures and Sections 209-310 of the Fannie Mae Guide.
+Our Fannie Mae environmental assessments are designed to comply with the requirements of the Fannie Mae Mulitfamily Selling and Servicing Guide as well as the Delegated Underwriting and Servicing Guide.

-Freddie Mac environmental assessments are conducted in accordance with Freddie Mac guidelines as specified in the Freddie Mac Multifamily Seller/Servicer Guide and Chapter 14, "Environmental Requirements."
+Freddie Mac environmental assessments are conducted in accordance with Freddie Mac guidelines as specified in the Freddie Mac Multifamily Seller/Servicer Guide requirements.

 Engineering Due Diligence

-In the past year, Partner has completed hundreds of Fannie Mae Probable Maximum Loss reports to assist underwriters in understanding seismic risk for DUS Lenders and directly for Fannie Mae.
-Partner provides regular webinars on the subject of Probable Maximum Loss Reports.
+In the past year, Partner has completed hundreds of Fannie Mae Sesimic Probable Maximum Loss reports to assist underwriters in understanding seismic risk.
+Partner provides regular webinars on the subject of Seismic Probable Maximum Loss Reports.

 Partner provides a nationwide staff of assessors, project managers, and report review staff that has received Branch III technical training as set forth by the Structural Pest Control Board of California.
 Partner staff is trained in Pesticide / Termiticide Safety, Pest Identification / Biology, and Construction, Repairs, and Wood Preservation Techniques.